As an Amazon Associate I earn from qualifying purchases.

 It has been a longstanding goal of mine to go an entire summer without wearing shoes.
 Inside?
 No shoes.
 Outside?
 No shoes.
 Church?
 No shoes.
 Airport?
 No shoes…and probably a visit to a security room.
 Why this idea has always fascinated me, I don’t know… but it does seem to be at odds with my fascination (not weird, right? haha) for selling used shoes on eBay.

 If you are a footwear guy or gal, eBay is your playground.
 There are currently 440,393 pairs of shoes on eBay in my size alone!
 Used shoes, new shoes, rare shoes, shoes for 50%+ off retail – you name it, and you can find it.
 And anywhere that there is a shopping bonanza for buyers, you can bet that there is a huge opportunity for sellers as well.
-In the past 90 days, we have sold almost $5,000 worth of shoes (all used) on eBay.
+In the past 90 days, we have sold almost $5,000 worth of shoes (80% of them used) on eBay.

+We get most of the items we resell on eBay from thrift stores.
 If I could only check two areas at a thrift store, shoes would be one of them.
 Unlike clothing, it is typically easy to recognize shoes that are worth money, they are easy to photograph, and easy to list.
 And when they sell?
 Yep, easy to ship.

 Do people really buy used shoes online?

 The world is divided into two types of people: people who are fine with used shoes and people who think used shoes are “EW!”
 If you are a reseller, it doesn’t really matter if you are into rubbing your feet where someones else’s have been or not.
-What matters is that there are millions of people who don’t see the “ick factor” and are happy to get their footsies into some used kicks.
+What matters is that there are millions of people who don’t see the “ick factor” and are happy to get their feet into some used kicks.
 In my experience, the majority of people who buy used shoes on eBay fall into one of these 5 categories:

 - People looking for rare or hard to find shoes (Jordans, high end shoes, limited edition colors, etc.)